 The best part?
 This is a NO-SEW journal, which means you don’t need to worry about jabbing and poking your fingers while trying to put together the signatures!
 Awesome, right?

-The journal uses rubber or elastic bands to create a faux midori style travelers notebook – but you don’t need to sew the signatures in any way!
+The journal uses rubber or elastic bands to create a faux midori style travelers notebook – so yes, that’s right – you don’t need to sew the signatures in any way!
 The secret is to use rubber or elastic bands to secure the pages!

 Here are the Supplies You’ll Need to Make This Junk Journal